polvalente/handoff/livebooks/README.md

 ## Key Features Demonstrated

-These examples showcase several key features of the Handout library:
+These examples showcase several key features of the Handoff library:

 - Building DAGs with dependencies between operations
 - Executing DAGs in single-node and distributed environments